jennybc/happy-git-with-r/15_install-connect-troubleshooting.Rmd

 Do not create a Git repository inside another Git repository.
 Just don't.

-If you have a genuine need for this, which is really rare, the proper way to do is is via [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you have a genuine need for this, which is really rare, the proper way to do it is via [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules).

 In STAT 545, we certainly do not need to do this and when we've seen it, it's been a mistake.
 This has resulted in the unexpected and complete loss of the inner Git repository.
 To be sure, there was more going on here (cough, GitHub Desktop client), but non-standard usage of Git repos makes it much easier to make costly mistakes.